Appearance & Reality > The Lord Jesus Christ > Strong and weak

 19 storing up for themselves the treasure of a good foundation for the future, so that they may take hold of that which is life indeed.

 Not all of us are rich in material wealth and not all of us are in a position to contribute financially in a substantial way.
-However, all believers can be truly rich and contribute significantly from the perspective of God's kingdom.
+However, from the biblical perspective, all believers can be truly rich and can contribute significantly to God’s kingdom.

-Let us learn from the life of the poor but rich widow.
-The story of the poor widow is not a parable, but a real-life example the Lord Jesus commended.
-Her life is in stark contrast to what we have seen earlier of the life of the rich but poor man who was pronounced a fool by the Lord in the parable recorded in Luke 12:13-23.
+Let us learn from the life of the poor but rich widow, whom the Lord Jesus commended.
+The life of this poor widow is in stark contrast to what we have seen earlier of the life of the rich man who was pronounced a fool by God (Luke 12:13-23).

 Mark 12:41-44